simple-Ai-Automation-Agency/daidaset/README.md

 Generate reports that highlight potential issues and suggest improvements.

 ## Technical Constraints
-Ensure that all components are built with best practices in mind, including error handling and input validation.
+- Ensure that all components are built with best practices in mind, including error handling and input validation.
-Use Python's type hints for improved code clarity and maintainability.
+- Use Python's type hints for improved code clarity and maintainability.
-Implement logging for debugging and tracking application performance.
+- Implement logging for debugging and tracking application performance.
-Fine-Tuning LLMs

-Integrate functionality to fine-tune LLMs such as Google Gemini 2.0 Flash and Phi-3.5.
-Curate data from various sources tailored to specific tasks, minimizing biases in model training.
-Include data augmentation techniques to create variations of data points, enhancing model robustness.

 ## Testing and Validation
 Ensure that each module includes unit tests to validate functionality, focusing on edge cases such as unsupported file formats or invalid input data.
 This example prompt is structured to provide clear objectives, technical constraints, and specific functionalities required for the DAiDASET project.